topcoderinc/marathon-docker-template/README.md

 1. All your code (training and inference) that are needed to reproduce your results.
 2. A dockerfile (named Dockerfile, without extension) that will be used to build your system.
-3. All data files that are needed during training and inference, with the exception of the contests own training and testing data.
+3. All data files that are needed during training and inference, with the exception of the contest's own training and testing data.
 You may assume that the contents of the /Training folder and the training annotations (as described in the Input files section) will be available on the machine where your docker container runs, compressed files already unpacked, large data files that can be downloaded automatically either during building or running your docker script.
 4. Your trained model file(s).
 Alternatively your build process may download your model files from the network.
 Either way, you must make it possible to run inference without having to execute training first.